 If you are looking to bike-and-ride, bicycle racks are available, free-of-charge, on a first-come, first-served basis at most park and ride lots within the county.
-Bike lockers are available to rent through FCDOT, VDOT and WMATA at selected transit facilities.
+Bike parking options, including bike lockers, are available to rent through FCDOT, VDOT and WMATA at selected transit facilities.
 FCDOT offers secure bike room storage at the Wiehle-Reston East Metro station and Stringfellow Park and Ride.

-Commuters in Tysons and Reston can also use Capital Bikeshare:
+Commuters in Tysons, Reston, Merrifield and West Falls Church can also use Capital Bikeshare:

 Hundreds of Fairfax County commuters bike to work every day.
 It’s not uncommon for a commute by bike to exceeded a distance of 20 miles one way.
 For most, the commute is much shorter.
 Bicycling is a healthy, clean, economical and fun way to get to work.
 To get started:

 Try a practice run to see how long it takes